Team-cenTinal/ContriKart-electrothon4.0/README.md

 **Version 1.0.0**

-A platform that provides a platform where you can doante ypur belongings which are no more use to you, so that it can be use for needy ones.
+A platform that provides a platform where you can doante your belongings which are no more use to you, so that it can be use for needy ones.

 ---